 The bastion host provides secure access to the HPC supercomputers, has limited storage capacity and is not intended for file transfers.

 - Small Transfers: For small data transfers the web portal offers the most intuitive method.

 - Transfers <100GB: we recommend sftp, scp or rsync using filexfer.hpc.arizona.edu.

 - Transfers (>100GB), transfers outside the university, and large transfers within HPC: we recommend using Globus (GridFTP).

 GridFTP / Globus

-To use GridFTP, one method that the UA has compatibility with is Globus.
+To use GridFTP, we recommend you use Globus.
 Globus uses endpoints to make transfers.

 Setting up a personal endpoint will allow you to make transfers from your computer to any other Globus endpoint.
 To do this: